The Association for Animal Welfare Advancement Learning Center

 Jeannine Berger, DVM, DACVB, DACAW, CAWA

-VP Rescue and Welfare, an Francisco SPCA
+VP Rescue and Welfare, San Francisco SPCA

 Dr. Berger first obtained her veterinary degree in 1991 in Zurich, Switzerland.
 She moved to Davis, California in 1998, where she completed her residency in veterinary behavior and attained board certification with the American College for Veterinary Behaviorists from UC Davis in 2007.
 In 2014, she attained board certification from the American College of Animal Welfare.
 Since 2011, Dr. Berger has overseen all aspects of clinical behavior programs at the SF SPCA.
 In 2016, she became the Society's Vice President of Rescue and Welfare.
+Dr. Berger is a Certified Animal Welfare Administrator.